hazelcast/hazelcast-cpp-client/README.md

 #### Processing Entries

-The `IMap` interface provides the following functions for entry processing:
+The `imap` interface provides the following functions for entry processing:

 * `executeOnKey` processes an entry mapped by a key.
 * `executeOnKeys` processes entries mapped by a list of keys.